SOAR

 Holistic Wellness Support

-Operation Healing Forces provides holistic wellness support to the Special Operations Forces community that extends well beyond the retreat experience.
-This support connects individuals and families with resources that address mental, physical, emotional, and financial well-being during times of transition, challenge, and growth.
-Through continued guidance, access to services, and assistance when it is needed most, this approach is designed to promote stability, strengthen relationships, and support long-term well-being across every stage of the SOF journey.
+This ongoing support connects families with resources that address mental, physical, emotional, relational, and financial well-being during times of transition, hardship, and growth.
+By promoting healthy communication, resilience, emotional wellness, and family stability, OHF’s holistic approach is designed to strengthen protective factors, reduce isolation and stress, and support long-term well-being across every stage of the SOF journey.

 Exclusive Resources for OHF Alumni